jlubi333/jpl-blog/_posts/2016-07-07-tower-of-hanoi.md

 - What happens if the rings are sized differently than in the original problem?

 I don't know the answers to these questions, but these are just a few extensions that immediately came to my mind when thinking about the problem.
-There many be no solution to these problems, or infinitely many!
+There may be no solution to these problems, or infinitely many!
 Have fun toying around with them.